Bunmi Babatunde and Patrick Agose are both master sculptors at the universal studio in Lagos.

 Agose has gone under the radar to a large extent.
 He has worked for many years in wood and bronze and has influenced a variety of artists.
 He has worked consistently for decades creating the sort of art that attracts the admiration and respect of fellow artists.

-His most recent artwork, ‘Revelation’ presents his mastery of wood and inform.
+His most recent artwork, ‘Revelation’ presents his mastery of wood and form.
 He knows when to imprint his ideas on the wood and when to let the wood speak for itself.
 This balance of intention and retention has helped him create multi-layered stories in his sculptures.

 In, ‘Revelation’ he creates a semi-abstract sculpture that reads as elegant, mysterious, and imposing all at once.
 His genius with this as with some of his best sculptures, is to start the story and then leave the viewer to finish the story.